Brown-University-Library/atalanta-output/README.md

 # Developing _Furnace and Fugue_
-[_Furnace and Fugue_](https://furnaceandfugue.org) is a static site generated via several repositories
+[_Furnace and Fugue_](https://furnaceandfugue.org) is digital publication built as a static site that is generated via several repositories

 ## All Repositories Associated with the Development of _Furnace and Fugue_
 - [fugue](https://github.com/Brown-University-Library/fugue)